PartyDAO/party-protocol/docs/governance.md

 - **Governance NFTs**: An NFT (721) representing voting power within the governance Party.
 - **Party**: The governance contract itself, which custodies the NFT, tracks voting power, manages the lifecycle of proposals, and is simultaneously the token contract for Governance NFTs.
 - **Proposals**: On-chain actions that will be executed as the party that must progress through the entire governance lifecycle.
-- **Distributions**: An (ungoverned) mechanism by which parties can distribute ETH, ERC20, and ERC1155 tokens held by the party to members proportional to their relative voting power (Governance NFTs).
+- **Distributions**: An (ungoverned) mechanism by which parties can distribute ETH and ERC20 tokens held by the party to members proportional to their relative voting power (Governance NFTs).
 - **Party Hosts**: Predefined accounts that can unilaterally veto proposals in the party.
 Conventionally defined when the crowdfund is created.
 - **Globals**: A single contract that holds configuration values, referenced by several ecosystem contracts.
 - **Proxies**: All `Party` instances are deployed as simple [`Proxy`](../contracts/utils/Proxy.sol) contracts that forward calls to a `Party` implementation contract.
 - **ProposalExecutionEngine**: An upgradable contract the `Party` contract delegatecalls into that implements the logic for executing specific proposal types.

 ---